TahmidRaven/motor_cartel/README.md

-# motor_cartel
+# Motor Cartel
-Disclaimer: it's inspired by BreakingBad.
-I'm not breaking bad I swear.

-## takes user logins and registrations
+*Disclaimer: This project is inspired by Breaking Bad.
+No illegal activities are encouraged or condoned.*

-## creates appointments
+## Features:

-## admin and mechanic handle the appointment stuff
+- User authentication system for logins and registrations.
+- Appointment scheduling functionality.
+- Administration and mechanic interfaces for managing appointments.
-## Clients can rate mechanics and set appointments
+- Clients can rate mechanics and schedule appointments.
-## database has been added to Misc folder

-##usernames_passwords
+- Database included in the `Misc` folder.

+## Default Usernames and Passwords:

+- **Admin**:
-###for admin
+  - Username: admin
-admin admin
+  - Password: admin

-###for client
+- **Client**:
+  - Username: Jane123
-Jane123 Jane123
+  - Password: Jane123
-or create new
+  - *Alternatively, users can create new accounts.*

-###for mechanic
+- **Mechanic**:
+  - Username: heisenberg
-heisenberg heisenberg
+  - Password: heisenberg